APAPA INTERNSHIP PROGRAMS

 Grace Fang

 Grace is currently pursuing a graduate degree in Applied Psychology at USC.
 She aspires to work in consumer insights or UX research.
-As a Program Manager during APAPA’s internship program, she is grateful for the leadership and civic engagement skills she gained.
+As a Program Manager during the APAPA internship program, she worked closely with interns across the country.
+She is grateful for the opportunity to expand her leadership and civic engagement skills.

 Camryn Chen